org-metaeffekt/metaeffekt-kontinuum/processors/README.md

 ### Enforcers

-Each processor needs to enforce it's required parameters using the maven enforcer plugin.
+Each processor needs to enforce it's required parameters using the Maven enforcer plugin.
 Please refer to any processor for an example usage of such enforcers.
 The enforcer plugin is the very last plugin each processor contains.
 It defines each required parameter listed in the corresponding .md as 'requireProperty' without using the 'message' tag.